P-Bharti/python-inventory-analytics/README.md

 ## Contributions

-Contributions are closed as of this time.
+Applicaions for new Contributors are closed as of this time.
+<br></br>
+Current Contributors:
+- Pranav Bharti
+- Mantra Asthana

 ## License